 Improve transportation procurement and operational processes across logistics networks by becoming a preferred shipper to carriers.

 - Plan frequent rate procurement bids.
 Engage consulting firms to make the bidding cycle shorter and efficiently configure procurement tools to look for higher capacity & commitment, rather than low cost.
 Be ready to throw lucrative deals (higher than prior rates or market price) on rates and accessorials, in exchange, to avoid spot charges.

-- Strategic partnerships between shipper and carriers create WIN-WIN situation.
-Shippers get the best rates, commitments, and capacities from their carrier.
+- Strategic partnerships between shippers and carriers create a WIN-WIN situation.
+Shippers get the best rates, commitments, and capacities from their carriers.
 Carriers get clear load forecasts, which eases their equipment optimization and helps meet their driver satisfaction levels.

 - Investing in appointment and yard management projects improves handling time including waiting, loading, & unloading time.
 This indirectly saves accessorial costs and releases assets (equipment & drivers) on time for the next loads

 - Invest in network and resource selection studies to optimize loads, and explore intermodal, multimodal, and rail, for long-haul loads, instead of solely relying on full Truck load modes.